urish/tt09-sic1/docs/info.md

 SIC-1 is an 8-bit Single Instruction computer.
 The only instruction it supports is SUBLEQ: Subtract and Branch if Less than or Equal to Zero.
 The instruction has three operands: A, B, and C. The instruction subtracts the value at address B from the value at address A and stores the result at address A. If the result is less than or equal to zero, the instruction jumps to address C. Otherwise, it proceeds to the next instruction.

+### Memory map

 The SIC-1 computer has an address space of 256 bytes, and and 8-bit program counter.
-The first 253 bytes are used for program memory, and the last 3 bytes are used for input, output, and for halting the computer:
+The first 253 bytes are used for the program memory, and the last 3 bytes are used for input, output, and for halting the computer:

 | Address | Label | Read      | Write     |
 |---------|-------|-----------|-----------|